 The decision was then overturned by the Scottish Government's Planning and Environmental Appeals Division (DPEA) and consent was granted.
-This consent is still currently extant.
+Another application for the erection of a dwelling house on the site, of materially different design to that already consented, was then approved by the Development Management Sub Committee under planning application 20/00890/FUL.
+This consent is still extant.
 The principle of constructing a dwelling within the site is therefore established.

-Overall the proposal is also compatible with other policies in the plan and therefore the principle of housing development is acceptable.
+Overall, the proposal is also compatible with other policies in the plan and therefore the principle of housing development is acceptable.